Tony D. Pájaro: Work

-Pamplona, Zumárraga, Irura, Lasarte, Hernialde, Belauntza, Getafe, New York, Las Vegas, Michigan, Chicago, California, Madrid, Barcelona, and Hendaye.
+Pamplona, Zumarraga, Irura, Lasarte, Hernialde, Belauntza, Getafe, New York City, Las Vegas, Michigan, Chicago, California, Madrid, Barcelona, and Hendaye.

 His first exhibition was organised in Manila in 1971.

 The 1975 exhibition in Manila entitled "DAROYPAJARO" was organised jointly with paintings by Tony Daroy and Tony Pájaro at the Hyatt-Regency Hotel.

 The 1991 exhibition in New York entitled "LUNTIAN: A Journey from the Philippines to Euskadi" was held at the United Nations Lobby in Manhattan for the first two weeks of July, and then continued for three weeks of the following month at the Philippine Center.

-In 1998 he exhibited Philippine and Basque landscapes at the headquarters of the Colegio de Peritos e Ingenieros de Guipuzkoa in San Sebastian, and later also at the Sala de Exposiciones.
-Later, also in Donostia-San Sebastian, in November 2004 he exhibited at the Sala Kutxa-Boulevard of the Caja de Ahorros Provincial de Guipuzkoa with landscapes of Cebu in the Philippines and of the municipal nurseries in Ulía, a neighbourhood of Donostia-San Sebastian.
+In 1998 he exhibited Philippine and Basque landscapes at the headquarters of the Colegio de Peritos e Ingenieros de Guipuzkoa in San Sebastián, and later also at the Sala de Exposiciones.
+Later, also in San Sebastián, in November 2004 he exhibited at the Sala Kutxa-Boulevard of the Caja de Ahorros Provincial de Guipuzkoa with landscapes of Cebu in the Philippines and of the municipal nurseries in Ulía, a neighbourhood of San Sebastián.

 He has also organised exhibitions in Portugal and France.
 Some of his paintings were auctioned in Las Vegas (Nevada).
 He has painted several pictures commissioned by some Guipuzcoan municipalities.
 (Belauntza, Hernialde, Zumarraga) and in Philippines too (Mandaluyong).